Subanana vs Rev (2026): A Documentation-Based Comparison

 5. Bilingual SRT export

 Subanana exports a single SRT containing both source transcription and translated text (one above the other per cue).
-Useful for HK / TW content with English subtitles.
+Useful for bilingual content — one language subtitled over another.
 Rev's caption outputs are single-language SRT files — translation requires a separate workflow.

 6. Per-workspace pricing for teams